Sesame oil is sold in small bottles and is used mainly for flavoring. Be careful if you use it for frying because it can burn easily.

 Super-Easy Fried Tofu – serves 2-3 as a main dish

-16 ounces (1 pound) extra-firm tofu2 tablespoons canola or peanut oil1 tablespoon chopped garlic1 cup water2 tablespoons rice wine vinegar2 tablespoons hoisin sauce (more about hoisin sauce)2 tablespoons soy sauce1 teaspoon sugar1 teaspoon sesame oilCooked rice (optional)
+16 ounces (1 pound) extra-firm tofu2 tablespoons canola or peanut oil1 tablespoon chopped garlic1 cup water2 tablespoons rice vinegar2 tablespoons hoisin sauce (more about hoisin sauce)2 tablespoons soy sauce1 teaspoon sugar1 teaspoon sesame oilCooked rice (optional)

 Optional: you could stir-fry some onions, bell peppers, snow peas and/or pieces of asparagus and add to the tofu just before serving.